IBM somehow crammed data into a single atom

 The last big transformation in storage was the shift from the spinning magnetic platters of hard drives to flash memory, chips that can read and write data faster and that have no moving parts to wear out.
 Your phone and faster PCs use flash memory.
 Flash memory chips remain more expensive than hard drives for storing a given amount of data, though, so both coexist today.

-Progress is tough, though.
+But progress is tough.
 "There is simply no perfect replacement today or in the next five years," said Scott Shadley, principal technologist of storage solutions at flash memory maker Micron.

 Flash already has improved through 3D stacking technology to add new layers to memory chips.
 A promising successor to flash could be resistive random-access memory (ReRAM), which could store data more densely than flash by changing how well a tiny metallic filament conducts electricity.